AbuTorab6/AbuTorab6/README.md

 #### MERN Stack Developer
 🔌 Love to learn technologies
 #### About Me
-Front-end and back-end development professional with full stack web development experience.Well versed in numerous programming languages JavaScript ES6 Nodejs, structured language HTML5 CSS3, Libraries REACT-JS With MongoDB Database.<br/> <br/>In computer science and engineering, I'm pursuing my BSc at AIUB.
-I create websites.
-I am working in web world for more than 2 years.
-Around 2019, I began studying web development.
-I have been working with WordPress for quite some time.
-Then, JavaScript and the JavaScript's framework appeared to be more intelligent to me.
-I then began studying MERN Stack Development.<br/>
+Front-end and back-end development professional with full stack web development experience.Well versed in numerous programming languages JavaScript ES6 Nodejs, structured language HTML5 CSS3, Libraries REACT-JS With MongoDB Database.<br/> <br/>I have completed my B.Sc in computer science and engineering from American International University - Bangladesh (AIUB).
+I have over a year of experience with each of these technologies, and I am eager to learn even more technologies to sharpen my skill set.
+Working on both Front-End and Back-End of a web application is my passion.<br/>

 <b>Skills:</b> <br/>